mcbrineellis/garden.mcbrineellis.com/homelab/Consbo N3 NAS Build.md

 # Avoiding corruption with Unraid
 Absolute power corrupts absolutely?

-Okay - so, obviously having a proper backup strategy (think 3-2-1, 3 copies of you data AT LEAST, on 2 different types of media, and copy one offsite) is the most important thing.
+Okay - so, obviously having a proper backup strategy (think 3-2-1, 3 copies of your data AT LEAST, on 2 different types of media, and copy one offsite) is the most important thing.
 However I was worried a bit about something more sinister...
 What if something "flipped a bit" on one of my HDDs storing my precious memories?
 How could I notice this "bit rot" corrupting a file without it affecting my backups and poisoning my parity somehow?

 Well... here's the research I did.